stjude/cis-x/README.md

 ###### cis-X run

-The following template is the entire command to execute the `run` command, with variables showing what needs to be set.
+The following template shows the minimum set of arguments to execute the `run` command, with variables showing what needs to be set.

 ```
 $ docker container run \